SpencerMAnderson/Chess_Game_PY/README.md

 ├── requirements.txt          # File listing the required dependencies
 └── README.md                 # This file
 ```

+## Controls
+- To move pieces on the board, you first click on the piece you want to move, and then click on the square you want to move to.
+- To cancel a move, you can right-click to deselect a piece.

+## Future updates
+- Currently, there is no logic to handle en passant moves or piece promotion.
+These will be implemented in future updates to this project.
+- I plan on implementing a timer system as well as a menu where players can select time formats.

 ## License
 This project is completely open-source.
 Feel free to use and modify the code however you like!